kamali1331/kamali1331/README.md

 - 👋 Hi, I’m @kamali1331
-- 👀 I’m interested in singing,dance,etc.
+- 👀 I’m interested to learn new advanced technology
-- 🌱 I’m currently purusing Data science course
+- 🌱 I’m currently purusing Data science course in online platform
 - 💞️ I’m looking to collaborate on my work should perfect I want explore new innovate things to people
 - 📫 I want Achieve more in my life